LemontechSA/common-go-logger/README.md

   "environment": "development",
   "team": "surveycorps",
   "project": "te2eus",
-  "description": ""
+  "version": "1"
 }
 ```

-The payload data is the only one that will be omitted if it is empty, the description and the message will appear empty.
+The payload and action will be omitted if it is empty, the message will appear empty.

 Additionally, the payload has a function that parses certain fields, currently they are: